lillian-aoki/WD-disease-data/DiseaseDataExploration.md

 Similar to above, this plot shows transect-level severity by tidal height within region.
-The black bar in the box-plot indicates the median prevalence, the X indicates the mean.
+The black bar in the box-plot indicates the median prevalence, the \* indicates the mean.
 Numbers at the top of the plot indicate the number of EELISA measurements for each site.
 Note that the total number of shoots per tidal height should be 300 for BC, WA, OR, and SD and 360 for AK and BB.
 More measurements will be added when the